Are you curious about how to use watercolor pencils? Learn these easy techniques for using these fun pencils in your artwork.

 This is the most common way to use watercolor pencils.

-Simply color your design and then add water later.
+Color your design, and then add water later.

-This is a great way to work on your artwork when traveling since it's way easier to carry pencils than the supplies needed for painting.
+This is a great way to work on your artwork when traveling since pencils are much easier to carry than the supplies needed for painting.

 Gradients